CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/getting-started.md

 # Getting Started

 Welcome to your Developing AI Applications with Azure AI Studio Workshop!
 We've prepared a seamless environment for you to explore and learn about the connection between creating, evaluating, and fine-tuning AI models using Prompt Flow.
-You'll develop custom AI models, automate evaluations, fine-tune performance, and integrate chat flows, all while ensuring responsible AI practices with Content Safety Studio.
+You will develop custom AI models, automate evaluations, fine-tune performance, and integrate chat flows, all while ensuring responsible AI practices with Content Safety Studio.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment

-1. Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+1. Once you are ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.

      ![](./media/labguide-1.png)